Outdoor patio roofing installation made easy.

 Roll out the asphalt-saturated felt material starting in the corner of the outdoor gazebo.
 Line up the bottom of the felt material with the bottom edge of the drip edge or the bottom of the plywood – whichever you have.
 Only use enough staples to hold the underlay in place.
 Be sure to keep the felt material tight as you roll it across the outdoor gazebo.
 When you reach the other edge, cut the felt material with a Stanley knife.

-Now we have to cut the starter course “the first course” off the main three-tab asphalt shingle pieces.
-To do this, I place the bundle of asphalt shingles upside down, use the back of a shingle piece as a guide and carefully cut off the tabs of the shingle.
-Each piece of starter course will be 1000mm wide so only cut as much as you will need.
+Now we have to cut the starter course, “the first course,” off the main three-tab asphalt shingle pieces.
+To do this, I place the bundle of asphalt shingles upside down, use the back of a shingle as a guide, and carefully cut off the shingle tabs.
+Each piece of starter course will be 1000mm wide, so cut only as much as you need.

-TIP “Keep the pieces “tabs” that you have cut off as these can be used as fill in pieces up the hips or along the ridge if you have a ridge.”
+TIP: “Keep the pieces’ tabs’ that you have cut off, as these can be used as fill-in pieces up to the hips or along the ridge if you have a ridge.”

-TIP “PLEASE NOTE: It is not necessary to remove the tape of the bottom side of the asphalt shingle.
-The sole use of this tape is to stop the asphalt shingles sticking together in transit’.”
+TIP “PLEASE NOTE: It is not necessary to remove the tape from the bottom side of the asphalt shingle.
+The sole use of this tape is to stop the asphalt shingles from sticking together in transit.”

-Measuring 180mm from the bottom of the felt material on both ends snap a chalk line.
+Measure 180mm from the bottom of the felt material on both ends, then snap a chalk line.
 This will be used as a guide for the starter course.
 The Starter course strips are 190mm deep, and when lined up with the chalk line, the bottom edge will overhang the felt material by 10mm.
 This creates a secondary “drip-edge” for the water.

 Click here to go to Pergola roofing install guide Part 3